-Most frequent questions about TP-Link Powerline adapters
+Most frequently asked questions about TP-Link powerline devices

-Q1: What can I do if the powerline adapters do not work automatically by “plug &play”?
+Q1.1: What can I do if the powerline adapters do not work automatically by “plug &play”?

 A: In most cases, our powerline adapters will pair up automatically.
 If not, please press the pair buttons to pair them up, or use the Powerline Utility to pair.
 For detailed instruction, please refer to [APP], [Pair Button] or [tpPLC Utility].

-Q2: How do I add a new powerline adapter to an existing powerline network?
+Q1.2: How do I add a new powerline adapter to an existing powerline network?

-Q3: How do I clone the wi-fi if pressing WPS buttons do not work or there is no WPS button on my router?
+Q1.3: How do I clone the Wi-Fi if pressing WPS buttons does not work or there is no WPS button on my router?

 A: We can manually change the powerline extender’s wireless name and password to be the same as the router, please click [Setup Video] and check out the video [How to Configure the TP-Link Powerline Extender to Your Wi-Fi Network]to get help or refer to the following FAQs.

 For Ubuntu or older versions of MAC, we don’t provide configuration utility for them, please configure the adapters on Windows OS.
 Or use the pair buttons to pair them and use the web interface to configure our wireless powerline adapters.

 Q1.5: Do I need to reset the powerline adapters/extenders if I’ve changed my router?